← All homes

 A 1939 Tudor Revival home thoughtfully renewed.
 Original character meets contemporary design – framed by garden views inspired by shakkei, or “borrowed scenery.”

-This Tudor-Revival style home was designed by Vancouver architect Robert Berwick of Sharp & Thompson Architects.
-Research by the homeowner uncovered the original drawings, contracts, and building specs.
-The contractor, Hayman & Philip, was paid $6,605.95 to build the house.
+This Tudor Revival-style home was built in 1939 for Dr. John and Abigail Chambers.
+It was designed by Vancouver architect Robert A.D.
+Berwick, an associate with Sharp & Thompson Architects.
+Berwick, along with luminaries such as Arthur Erickson and Barry Downs, became a driving force in the West Coast Modern architectural style of the mid-20th century.
+Research by the homeowner uncovered the architect’s original drawings, the contracts and building specs.
+It was revealed that the contractor, Hayman & Philip, was paid $6,605.95 to build the house.

-The extensive retrofit began in mid-2018.
-Walls were taken down to the framing to accommodate the required R-20 insulation, and all plumbing, wiring, and plaster were replaced.
-New wood windows, finished in striking black, retain the character and position of the originals, while framing the views.
-Much of the flooring is original, as are the elegant staircase, the Philippine mahogany fireplace surround, and the French doors.
+With a like-minded architect on board, the extensive retrofit began in mid-2018.
+Walls were taken down to the frames to accommodate the required R-20 insulation.
+All plumbing, wiring and plaster were replaced.
+The new wood windows are striking in black yet retain the character and position of the originals, framing the views.
+Much of the flooring is still the 1939 red oak, subtly blended with new as needed.
+The elegant staircase, Philippine mahogany fireplace surround, and French doors have been carefully preserved.